buildpacks/rfcs/text/0000-extension-layer.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- Should the `bin/generate` be executed during the `extend` phase instead of the `detect` phase?
+- Should the `./bin/generate` be executed during the `extend` phase instead of the `detect` phase?
-- The Kaniko context might consist of two folders: `<app>` and the Extension Layer for better compatibility.

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes

 This RFC requires changes to the layers metadata and the `extend` phase:

-- layer metadata needs ti ubducate if a layer is a "extension layer"
-- env variable with the layer location for the extension to write to
+- allow optional folder `<output>/context` with an arbitrary content to be provided by extension.
-- kaniko context should be the extension layer and not the workspace
+- if the `<output>/context` is present, kaniko context should be set to this folder instead of the `<app>`.

 <!--
 ## Amended